jkrumbiegel/cormullion.github.io/pages/2020-07-26-JuliaMono.md

 [^zscode]: &nbsp; “maths in code” spotted [here](https://github.com/JuliaArrays/StaticArrays.jl/issues/537#issuecomment-439863841)

-[^languages]: &nbsp; “languages” Please open an issue on Github if there are any problems.
-I don’t speak most of these languages.
+[^languages]: &nbsp; “languages” Apologies for errors- I don’t speak most of these languages.

 [^linespacing]: &nbsp; “terminals and line spacing” Terminal applications usually provide the option to vary the line spacing.
 For perfectly smooth Unicode plots, you can adjust this until the shaded glyphs are in tune.
 But for coding purposes you might want the line spacing increased (or decreased) from the default, depending on the trade-off between reading speed, font size, and how many lines of code you can cram in.